chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 The links below give maps and GPX files for each leg.
 The GPX files can be downloaded and imported into GPS software, or uploaded to a phone or watch.

 **Note for 2024: There is a diversion on leg 4 where an underpass is currently blocked.
 The council have put in a diversion using Barrowfield Road.
-Runners will be told by marshals at the start of the leg to follow the official diversion.**
+Runners will be told by marshals at the start of the leg to follow the official diversion.
+[This map](https://pfrac.co.uk/static/images/maps/leg-4-diversion-2024) shows the usual route in green and the diversion in red.**

 | Leg                                   | Start time (approx)                                                         | Distance/climb                                                            |
 | ------------------------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------------------- |